 - A document management system aimed at producing peer reviewed clinical content with an automated publishing system for the web, mobile devices, and print media

-- Clinical Reference guides for Palm, Windows Mobile, and Blackberry that was used by hundreds of thousands of people
+- Clinical reference guides for Palm, Windows Mobile, and Blackberry that was used by hundreds of thousands of people

 - A medical record system that stored patient data on smart cards for use in Zambia